yakicer/yakicer/README.md

 ### HoneyBee Website Project
 *June 2022 - September 2022*

-John collaborated on a unique web project that provided beekeepers with insights into bee and plant ecosystems.
+A unique web project that provided beekeepers with insights into bee and plant ecosystems.
 The project involved technologies such as JavaScript, PHP, and MySQL.

 ## 📞 Contact